marcelwgn/VisualTreeAnalyzers/docs/get-started.md

 # Getting started
 The VisualTreeAnalyzers package contains multiple different functionalities for different kinds of visual tree processing.
 Below are a few different ways to use the VisualTreeAnalyzers package.
-The package is available on [NuGet.org](https://www.nuget.org/packages/VisualTreeAnalyzers/) or download it with Visual Studio by searching for "VisualTreeAnalyzers".
+The package is available on [NuGet.org](https://www.nuget.org/packages/VisualTreeAnalyzers/) or download it with Visual Studio by searching for "VisualTreeAnalyzers" in the NuGet package manager.

 ### Using the Accessibility Analzyer
 To scan the current page for accessibility issues such as missing element names, you can leverage the [AccessibilityAnalyzer](xref:VisualTreeAnalyzers.Accessibility.AccessibilityAnalyzer).
 Below is an example of integrating the AccessibilityAnalyzer into an existing page: